What is Homocysteine?

 Optimal vs. "Normal" Ranges

-Standard lab ranges often consider homocysteine "normal" up to 15 μmol/L. However, functional medicine research suggests:
+Standard lab ranges often consider homocysteine "normal" up to 15 μmol/L. However, research in the nutritional-medicine literature suggests:

 - Optimal: Below 7 μmol/L